-In this video, artist Francis Alys pushes a block of ice through the streets of Mexico City over a nine hour period, here edited down to 5 minutes.
+In this video, artist Francis Alys pushes a block of ice through the streets of Mexico City over a nine hour period; here it is edited down to 5 minutes.
 The cumbersome block gradually diminishes to the size of a tennis ball, until it finally melts into a puddle of water on the pavement.
 Writes artist Andrea Hickey :

 “… stretching the object’s inexorable dissolution through the space of the city, the artist makes the point that progress is not inevitable – in short, that sometimes making something leads to nothing.”

-It reminded of me the invisible town of Silica, in the West Virginia Appalachians, that I used to visit years ago.
-There was an abandoned camp on the grassy banks of a river: a schoolbus with a huge stone hearth built onto it, that I imagined a hermit to have lived in.
-The evidence of his life – newspapers, a few pots and pans – gradually got swept away by wind and rain and as the bus sank deeper into the ground each year, as though dissolving.
-That very spot was once the thriving town of Silica, which I’d seen pictures of: a glass factory, a store, houses, at the turn of the century.
-There was not a bit of it left, all fallen down, melted into the earth….
+It reminded of me the disappeared town of Silica, in the West Virginia Appalachians, that I used to visit years ago.
+I’d seen photos of the once thriving town — a glass factory, a store, houses — at the turn of the century.
+All that was left was an abandoned camp on the grassy banks of a river: a schoolbus with a huge stone hearth built onto it, that I imagined a hermit to have lived in.
+The evidence of his life – newspapers, a few pots and pans – gradually got swept away by wind and rain and the bus sank deeper into the ground each year, as though dissolving.
+There was not a bit of Silica left; it had all fallen down, melted into the earth….

 Still, although making something sometimes SEEMS to lead to nothing, that “nothing” is always SOMETHING: a memory, a lesson or idea for later use, or some passing effect that’s not often not apparent…one thing subtly reverberating with another…